KangLin/RabbitGIS/README.md

     THIRD_LIBRARY_PATH=      #Set third library path, The default is ${SOURCE_ROOT}/ThirdLibrary/${PLATFORM}

-If no git, set GIT_VERSION in qmake paramter.
+If no git, set BUILD_VERSION in qmake paramter.

 ### 3. compiling